29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/one-offs/JWSChecklist.typ

 - Screws
 - Nuts
 - Long C Channel (for quick replacements)
-- All pistons (in case we have an unexpeccted malfunction)
+- All pistons (in case we have an unexpected malfunction)
 - Pit decorations
 - Saw (quick replacements/adherences, that require cuts)
 - Rubber bands
 - Laptop (last minute code adjustments)
-- Liscence plates (red and blue)
+- Licence plates (red and blue)
 - Fan (for cooling overheated motors)
 - Zipties
 - Controller